Pesticide Registration Manual: Chapter 13 - Devices

 - certain ultraviolet light systems, ozone generators, water filters and air filters (except those containing substances), and ultrasonic devices for which claims are made to kill, inactivate, entrap, or suppress the growth of fungi, bacteria, or viruses in various sites;

 - certain high frequency sound generators, carbide cannons, foils, and rotating devices for which claims are made to repel birds;

 - black light traps, fly traps, electronic and heat screens, fly ribbons, and fly paper for which claims are made to kill or entrap certain insects; and

 - mole thumpers, sound repellents, foils, and rotating devices for which claims are made to repel certain mammals.

 Since that notice was issued, EPA has determined that products of the following types also fall within the definition of device:

 - products that are claimed to control pests via electromagnetic and/or electrical emissions (e.g., hand held bug zappers, eletric flea combs);

 - products that are claimed to control burrowing animals via product-caused subterranean explosions; and

 Important Note: In applying the definition of "device" in FIFRA section 2(h), EPA examines each individual product on a case-by-case basis.
-For instance, the public should be aware that EPA has looked at a number of individual products that claim to provide pest control through the use of electromagnetic radiation and has found these products to be devices within the meaning of section 2(h).
-In addition, EPA has found that a silver ion generating washing machine marketed with claims that odor causing bacteria will be killed on laundry has to be registered as a pesticide.
+For instance, the public should be aware that EPA has reviewed a number of individual products that claim to provide pest control through the use of electromagnetic radiation and has found these products to be devices within the meaning of section 2(h).
+In addition, EPA has found that a silver ion generating washing machine marketed with claims that odor causing bacteria will be killed on laundry must be registered as a pesticide.
 Read more about regulation of ion generating equipment.

 The November 19, 1976, Federal Register Notice Pest Control Devices and Device Producers also provided examples of those types of devices that are not subject to regulation under FIFRA: